RCODI/rcodi-blog/content/publication/chesbrough-fad-2014-1/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: A Fad or a Phenomenon?
-The Adoption of Open Innovation Practices in Large Firms
+title: 'A fad or a phenomenon?: The adoption of open innovation practices in large firms'
 subtitle: ''
 summary: ''
 authors: